Patient Management, Anticoagulation

 Thrombus formation is a common cause of failure among blood-contacting medical devices.1 Blood is composed of cells and plasma.
 Plasma contains distinct proteins, and rapid adsorption of these plasma proteins onto non-biologic surfaces is thought to be the initiating event in thrombus formation.
 Protein adsorption on non-biologic surfaces promotes adhesion and activation of platelets, leukocytes, and the coagulation cascade leading to thrombus formation.

-Efforts to prevent thrombus formation among blood-contacting medical devices such as Impella® heart pump include systemic administration of anticoagulant medications such as heparin and direct thrombin inhibitors.
+Efforts to prevent thrombus formation among blood-contacting medical devices such as Impella® heart pumps include systemic administration of anticoagulant medications such as heparin and direct thrombin inhibitors.

 2. Why is systemic anticoagulation needed with Impella heart pumps?

-3. Why are additional additives in the purge needed?
+3. Why are other additives in the purge needed?

 4. What is the recommended heparin concentration in the purge solution with Impella heart pumps?

-The recommended purge solution with Impella heart pumps is 25 U/ml* of unfractionated heparin with 5% glucose in water (G5).
+The recommended dosage for the purge solution is 25 or 50 mEq/L sodium hydrogen carbonate.
 It is important to note that saline solution should not be used in the purge solution as this may impact motor durability.
 The glucose concentration of the purge solution determines the viscosity and flow rate of the purge fluid.
 Studies suggest that lower glucose concentrations, such as 5% (G5), are less viscous and flow quickly through the purge system, thereby increasing the amount of heparin delivered.2 On the other hand, higher glucose concentrations, such as 20% (G20), are more viscous and result in a slower purge flow rate and less heparin infusion.
 A change from 20% to 5% glucose results in approximately 30-40% increase in purge flow rates.
 Thus, it is suggested that higher glucose concentrations can be used in patients who may have higher ACT or aPTT levels, or are anticipated to have lower anticoagulation needs, such as those with lower BSA.

 *G5 with heparin 25 U/mL or 50 U/mL is acceptable.